 From the show’s inception, one of its most-loved aspects has been a family of puppets known as Muppets.
 Joan Ganz Cooney hired puppeteer Jim Henson (1936-1990) to create a cast of characters that became Sesame Street institutions, including Bert and Ernie, Cookie Monster, Oscar the Grouch, Grover and Big Bird.

-Since its inception, over 74 million Americans have watched "Sesame Street."
-Today, an estimated 8 million people tune in to the show each week in the U.S. alone.
+Since its inception, over 80 million Americans have watched “Sesame Street.”